IbrahimAlgadi/PaySim/SyberPay.md

 ![](./assets/getUrl__response.png)

-- then you send the (http://localhost:5000/syberpay/payment/30348ce0-a492-41cb-a00a-1cfece733212) to the customer
+- then you send the (http://localhost:5000/syberpay/payment/30348ce0-a492-41cb-a00a-1cfece733212) to the customer who want to pay
-- or in production you send the SyberPay one (https://www.sybertechnology.com/syberpay/payment/1593135f-4110-4edc-bbd0-ebe134968498) this url is only valid for 10 minutes as specified by SyberPay docs
-- in our simulation environment i haven't implemented expiry yet
+- when working in production you send the SyberPay one (https://www.sybertechnology.com/syberpay/payment/1593135f-4110-4edc-bbd0-ebe134968498) this url is only valid for 10 minutes as specified by SyberPay docs **in our simulation environment i haven't implemented expiry yet**

 4 - Then the customer will access the URL it will appear like this Ugly Page :) then the customer will write his info and press Enter